EudyContreras/Chronox.NetCore/README.md

 * Chronox is not thread safe but plans to be in a near future.
 * If no reference date is specified, then the current date and time will be used.
-* If no time is specified on any date which differs in month, day or year in relation to the reference day, the time will be set at 12am.
+* If no time is specified on any date which differs in month, day or year in relation to the reference day, the time will be set to 12am.
 * If a month is specified without any specified day the day will be set to the first of said month.
 * If a proceding or preciding week is specified without any specified day, the day will be set to monday both for previous or following weeks
 * Time expressions are constant for now: noon = 12:00pm morning = 6:00am etc
 * Expressions such as fourth week of x month will be parsed on intervals of week starting with the day where monday falls
 * If no day is specified in expressions such as "next month" the day will be set to the first of said month.
 * If no day is specified in expressions such as "in 4 months", the dayofweek will be left the same,
+* The settings is still in WIP.
+More options will be added and some may be removed.

 ## Future works: